Feature group: Feature groups

+Feature Group A

 The original implementation, in which a user has to dial the local telephone number of a provider's gateway, followed by (usually) a password, then the desired long-distance number.
 There is a different local access number in each local calling area.
 This requires no special capability at the local telephone company office as competing long-distance providers connected using standard local lines, which may or may not support caller ID.
 If a carrier has no local presence, a foreign exchange line is used to reach its nearest point of presence.
 Once the standard means of accessing alternate long-distance carriers, local access numbers are now used primarily for low-cost prepaid calling cards as the calls may be made from any phone, at flat or local rates.